bparanj/crystal/computer/electronics/terms/north-south.md

 The traditional Northbridge and Southbridge architecture is no longer found in modern motherboards.
-Here's an overview of the evolution:

 ### Traditional Architecture